JohannesNE/aarhus-covid19-datathon/data/Social Compliance/README.md

 ### Running mixed-effects model

-The two linear mixed effects model are then run, with cases as the Y-variable and the variables of interest as x variables.
+The two linear mixed effects model are then run, with cases as the y-variable and the variables of interest as x-variables.
+For additional information regarding the model, look under methods in: https://www.researchsquare.com/article/rs-501561/v1

 Random intercepts for municipalities and dates are taken with the following syntax: (1|Date) + (1 | Kommune)

 Further a null model is also run (reg2), this is two compare the explanatory power of the variables added in reg1.

 ``` r
 reg1 <- lmer(data = d10, Cases ~ (Cases_lag9  +  Residential_Change_lag + Transit_Change_lag + Precip_lag + Temp_lag)*Stringency + Bebyggelse + Under_30 + (1|Date) + (1 | Kommune))